ellaroosmarijn/ellaroosmarijn/README.md

 ## Current Projects 🚀
 #### Two Minds One:
-This unique project, inspired by Jonathan Haidt's "The Righteous Mind," fosters understanding and unity by providing a safe space for constructive dialogue among individuals with differing opinions. 🗣️
+This unique project, inspired by Jonathan Haidt's "The Righteous Mind," fosters understanding and unity by providing a safe space for individuals to understand others' differing opinions. 🗣️

 #### Ink & Pages:
 As an avid reader, I'm developing the best way to seamlessly update and track your book collection and reading lists on the go, making technology work for us in our daily lives. 📘